eduardohurtado/blockchain-node-backend/README.md

 Run `npm install` to download all the app dependencies.

-Run `npm run gulp` to run the gulp pipeline to prepare the app for server launch.

 ## Test the Blockchain Node API yourself

-To test the Blockchain Node API functionality, please go to the project's path `blockchain-react-node\src\api\src\tests` and execute the following script `node tests.mjs` and you should see a just generated Blockchain in the command prompt.
+To test the Blockchain Node API functionality, please go to the project's path `blockchain-node-backend\api\src\tests` and execute the following script `node tests.mjs` and you should see a just generated Blockchain in the command prompt.

 ## Available Scripts

 In the project directory, you can run:

-### `npm start`
+### `npm run dev`

 Runs the app in the development mode.\
-Open [http://localhost:8080](http://localhost:8080) to view it in the browser.
+Open [http://localhost:8080/api/blockchain/](http://localhost:8080/api/blockchain/) to view the greet response in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

 ### `npm test`